-In Cloud Endpoints, API access control can be configured at the project level and at the individual API level.
+Endpoints uses Cloud Identity and Access Management (Cloud IAM) to control access to your API.
+You can grant access to your API at the project level and at the individual Endpoints service level.
 For example, you can:

 - Grant access to project members on a per-service basis.

 - Grant permission to a user or service account to deploy an updated Endpoints configuration.

 - Grant access to your API users so they can enable your API in their own Google Cloud Platform (GCP) project.

 You can grant the following roles for a specific service on the Endpoints >

 Services page in the Google Cloud Platform Console, by using the API, or by

 |roles/servicemanagement.serviceConsumer||Service Consumer||Permissions for a non-project member to view and enable the API in their own project.
 You can grant the Service Consumer role only to Google Accounts, Google Groups, or service accounts.
 If you have created a portal for your API, this role lets your API users access the portal.
 See the Service Management API access control topic for information about this role.|